 Two home groups currently meet and welcome new participants.
 One in the afternoon on the first Tuesday of each month.
 (Contact Angela Mclauchlan 01206 272275) The other in the evening on the second and fourth Wednesday of each month.
 (Contact Carola and Don Markham 01206 617429)

 We have a group of people who go into Boxted St Peter’s C of E School to tell Bible stories using the Open the Book scheme.
 For more information about Open the Book, click on: http://www.biblesociety.org.uk/about-bible-society/our-work/open-the-book/.

 Church Youth Work

-The youth work continues throughout 2017.
-Note, We now meet at the Boxted Methodist Church Hall.
+The youth work continues throughout 2018.
+We meet at the Boxted Methodist Church Hall.
 Read more here.

 The Parochial Church Council (PCC) has set Five Priority Areas for the growth of the Church in Langham and Boxted:

 Help our community in practical ways.

 Keep our finances on a secure footing